Rajan225263/dongyi_rajan/readme.md

 PHP Configuration from Laravel Documentation : [https://laravel.com/docs/6.x/installation] Installation composer :[https://getcomposer.org/doc/00-intro.md]

+## Version
+php 7.4
+Mysql 7.4
+Laravel 6.1

 ## About Project
-This is a laravel application for Accounting System.
-Intervew Puspase.
+It is a simple accounting system for job interviews Using Laravel and Mysql Database.

 ## Project Setup
 Clone the repository to /var/www/html for Ubuntu or xampp/htdocs/ for Windows (xampp)